Kingsford-Group/ribomap/README.md

 Ribomap output files
 ------
 Ribomap produces five output files:
-#### _XXX.codon_
+#### _XXX.base_
-The ribosome profiles within the CDS of reach transcript.
+The sub-codon resolution, nucleotide-level ribosome profiles including the UTR regions.
+Only transcripts with a non-zero total ribosome count are reported.
 Each entry of a specific transcript looks like this:
 ~~~~~~
 	refID: 0
 	tid: YAL001C